nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-javascript/index.md

 Iteration.

 While iteration is important, it's not optimal.
 (See what I did there?)

-Take a graph, for example, when we are searching for a node, we need to iterate over (almost) the entire data structure.
+Take a graph, for example: when we are searching for a node, we may need to iterate over the entire data structure.
 Can we do better?

-    TODO

-    ```js
-    const hashTable = {};
-    ```

-    Done.

-    🙄

-    Seriously.

-    For our intents and purposes, an object _is_ a hash table.
-When we insert a new value into an object, a key is made.

-    But that's not why you're here.
-Let's do this the hard way.

 Let's start with a list of programming languages:
 ```md